Galaxies are the most massive and distant objects that we can see from Earth.

-The closest galaxy to us is the one we are in.
-The Milky Way.
+The closest galaxy to us is the one we are in, the Milky Way.

-Visible on a dark clear night from anywhere on the planet as a vast bulging band of diffuse light.
+Visible on a dark clear night from almost anywhere on the planet as a vast bulging band of diffuse light.

 Also visible to the naked eye , 158,000 light years away and exclusive to the Southern Hemisphere are two satellite galaxies of the Milky Way.
 The Large (LMC) and Small Magellanic Cloud (SMC).